Agent Economics

 For buyers, the main implication is simple: do not spend agent cycles regenerating work that can be bought as a finished artifact unless regeneration is genuinely the cheaper path.
 If a workflow requires broad research, synthesis, packaging, and judgment-heavy framing, the total cost is often not just API spend.
 It is also latency, orchestration complexity, retries, review time, and uneven output quality.

 That is exactly where buying a finished business plan can outperform agent generation.
 A completed plan collapses the expensive part of the workflow into a one-time acquisition.
 The buyer gets a structured deliverable immediately, avoids repeated research runs, and can use agent time for execution instead of reconstruction.
+Revenue Sleuth's own plans are built around that reality: the monetizable agent businesses in the catalog exist because they solve painful, valuable workflows, not because "AI agent" is itself a business model.

 The better question is not whether an agent can generate a plan.
 It usually can.
 The better question is whether generating it again is the economically rational move.
 Once you look at the workflow through that lens, the automation threshold becomes much clearer.